AhmadShamli/Gridcoin-Docker/README.md

 # Gridcoin Docker - .deb Package Installation

 This Docker setup uses pre-built Gridcoin .deb packages instead of building from source, making it faster and simpler to deploy.
+Build with Debian Trixie Slim.

 ## Quick Start